Voynich manuscript: Natural language

 who argued that a skilled forger could construct plants that coincidentally have a passing resemblance to theretofore undiscovered existing plants.

-Nahuatl specialist M.P.
-Hansen has rejected their proposed readings as pure nonsense.
+Nahuatl specialist M. Pharao Hansen has rejected their proposed readings as resting on "pure speculation".

 Constructed language

 The peculiar internal structure of Voynich manuscript words led William F. Friedman to conjecture that the text could be a constructed language.
-In 1950, Friedman asked the British army officer John Tiltman to analyze a few pages of the text, but Tiltman did not share this conclusion.
+In 1950, Friedman asked the British army officer John Tiltman to analyse a few pages of the text, but Tiltman did not share this conclusion.
 In a paper in 1967, Brigadier Tiltman said:

 The concept of a constructed language is quite old, as attested by John Wilkins's Philosophical Language (1668), but still postdates the generally accepted origin of the Voynich manuscript by two centuries.
-In most known examples, categories are subdivided by adding suffixes (fusional languages); as a consequence, a text in a particular subject would have many words with similar prefixes—for example, all plant names would begin with similar letters, and likewise for all diseases, etc. This feature could then explain the repetitious nature of the Voynich text.
+In most known examples, categories are subdivided by adding suffixes (fusional languages); as a consequence, a text in a particular subject would have many words with similar prefixes—for example, all plant names would begin with similar letters, and likewise for all diseases, etc. This feature could then explain the repetitive nature of the Voynich text.
 However, no one has been able yet to assign a plausible meaning to any prefix or suffix in the Voynich manuscript.

 Hoax

 The fact that the manuscript has defied decipherment thus far has led various scholars to propose that the text does not contain meaningful content in the first place, implying that it may be a medieval hoax.

 In 2003, computer scientist Gordon Rugg showed that text with characteristics similar to the Voynich manuscript could have been produced using a table of word prefixes, stems, and suffixes, which would have been selected and combined by means of a perforated paper overlay.
 The latter device, known as a Cardan grille, was invented around 1550 as an encryption tool, more than 100 years after the estimated creation date of the Voynich manuscript.
 Some maintain that the similarity between the pseudo-texts generated in Gordon Rugg's experiments and the Voynich manuscript is superficial, and the grille method could be used to emulate any language to a certain degree.

 In April 2007, a study by Austrian researcher Andreas Schinner published in Cryptologia supported the hoax hypothesis.
-Schinner showed that the statistical properties of the manuscript's text were more consistent with meaningless gibberish produced using a quasi-stochastic method, such as the one described by Rugg, than with Latin and medieval German texts.
+Schinner posited that the statistical properties of the manuscript's text were more consistent with meaningless gibberish produced using a quasi-stochastic method, such as the one described by Rugg, than with Latin and medieval German texts.